TUM-DSE/cloud-security/README.md

 ## Course content

+- System security principles

+  - Confidentiality, integrity, and freshness

+  - Isolation

+  - Least priviledge

+  - Compartmentalization

+  - Threat model

-- Harware Security
+- Harware Security in the cloud

   - Overview

-  - Security properties

   - Challenges for cloud security

 - Confidential computing in the cloud